Jip-Hop/sedunlocksrv-pba/README.md

 - Update with: `apt-get update && apt-get -y upgrade`
 - Continue with building in the next steps

-## Building on Ubuntu 20.04 LTS or Ubuntu 22.04 LTS
+## Building on Ubuntu 22.04 LTS
-- Install the Go compiler with: `snap install go --classic`
-- Install build dependencies: `apt-get -y install curl libarchive-tools grub-pc-bin grub-efi-ia32-bin grub-efi-amd64-bin xorriso wget git cpio rsync squashfs-tools udev dosfstools fdisk grub2-common`
+- Install build dependencies: `apt-get -y install cpio curl dosfstools dropbear fdisk git golang-go grub-efi-amd64-bin grub-efi-ia32-bin grub-pc-bin grub2-common libarchive-tools rsync squashfs-tools udev wget xorriso`
 - [Download](https://github.com/Jip-Hop/sedunlocksrv-pba/archive/refs/heads/main.zip) or clone this repo and run: `./build.sh`
 - Connect your USB stick to Ubuntu (if inside VirtualBox, use the Devices dropdown menu)
 - Format the stick with a supported filesystem (e.g. FAT32) if this is not already the case